stuffedwombat/stuffedwombat.github.io/dlog.md

 To make things move in Construct 2, the engine I use, you use Behavious that you attach to Sprites.
 This is extremely fast, bc I just drop a drawing into the engine and assign it a Behaviour, add a little bit of code and the enemie is done.<br>
 <br>
 In theory at least.<br>
-Practically, spend the majority of the day making little red boxes move in different ways.<br>
+Practically, I spent the majority of the day making little red boxes move in different ways.<br>
 Some of the code is really, really bad and I am amazed that it works at all.<br>
 But it works.<br>
 <br>